alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Putting it together

+At some point you turn a `Result` into something your caller understands (HTTP response, CLI exit code, UI state, etc.) or you need to do something with the error such as error handling.
+A boundary (the "edge" of the system) is a good place to `Match`.

+> **Boundary/Application Layer:** the boundary (or edge) of a program is the set of places where your program stops being "just your code" and starts interacting with something you don't fully control.
+That usually means: data, control, or responsibility crosses in or out of your program.

+See `HandleDeactivateRequest` below for a concrete example.

 #### Example: deactivate a user
 We want to deactivate a user given a user's `id` from an HTTP request (received as a **string**, parsed to an `int`).[^id]